 Before and After

 Take a look at the two photos.
 They are of the same room and taken from similar angles.
 However, they are drastically different.
-The before photo, taken on a camera phone with no professional lighting, is darker, giving the room tones of blue.
+The before photo, taken on a camera phone with no professional lighting, making the room look darker and less inviting.
 The perspective of this photo is eye-level, looking down on the room rather than parallel with it.
 The bathroom’s light draws the attention of the viewer.
 Rather than focusing on the beautiful bed and linens, the viewer is checking out the (admittedly gorgeous) tub.

 Now compare the previous image with the professional one.
 The lighting has changed drastically, showing that the room is more of a cream color rather than a light blue.
 This is far more true-to-life, allowing the future guest to get an accurate preview of the accommodations.
 The photo is shot at waist-level, so the camera is not tilted.
 Therefore, the image is more parallel with the ground.
 Rather than looking down on the bed, you get to notice the little details, like how the comforter flares out so perfectly.
 Most importantly, the second photo looks roomier.
 Aside from the photo including more floor space, the photographer has captured a bit of the mirror in the image, expanding what we see.